 Read moreNestled in thick historic West Coast forest and a stone's throw from wild black sand beaches, this is one of the world's most unusual glaciers.
 Beautiful blue skies or magical misty rain, whatever the weather - you will feel like you are in Narnia or LOTR.

 With easy walking at your pace, information on glaciology, geology, geomorphology, flora and fauna, local legends, history, and small guided groups with fantastic guides, you will experience this glacier in style and in the best hands with the only local company.
 Wander past glacier rivers and streams and through beautiful podocarp forest; discover hidden natural treasures such as native snails, wild native mushrooms, and dozens of species of native orchids; listen to native bird song and waterfalls; see if you can spot a Chamois or a Tahr on the huge snow-capped mountains above while drinking a cup of tea and talking one-on-one with your guide.
-This tour will be a highlight of your travels in New Zealand.

-Take a spectacular scenic flight over two of New Zealand's most famous glaciers.
-Land at the head of one and view the incredible sight of this frozen ...
+A spectacular scenic flight soaring over two of New Zealand's most famous glaciers, Fox and Franz Josef.
+Landing at the head of one and view the incre...

 HideYour accommodation: Scenic Hotel Franz Josef Glacier

 Only a breath away from the Franz Josef Glacier, Scenic Hotel is located in the heart of Franz Josef Village.
-Here you will find all of the amenities you would expect, as well as being close to the shops, restaurants and activities on offer in the beautiful Westland region.Today head north along the mighty West Coast highway you pass through ancient temperate rainforests while getting sneak peeks of the wild coast beach occasionally.
-Whataroa is the next town where you can see one of the world's rarest birds, the New Zealand white heron or Kotuku nest at the Waitangi Roto Nature Reserve, and guided tours from October to March will take you there.
+Here you will find all of the amenities you would expect, as well as being close to the shops, restaurants and activities on offer in the beautiful Westland region.Head north along the mighty West Coast highway you pass through ancient temperate rainforests while getting sneak peeks of the wild coast beach occasionally.
+Whataroa is the next town where you can see one of the world's rarest birds, the Kōtuku - White Heron.
+The Kōtuku nest at the Waitangi Roto Nature Reserve, only accessible with a guided tour from October to March.
+The next town is Ross which is the site of an old gold mining settlement where the local information centre offers you the chance to pan for gold.
+Hokitika is a great place to explore craft and gift stores and head to the coast and take in the endless sea views.
+The Pounamu-Greenstone on offer in Hokitika is probably some of the best you will see in the country.
+Continue on to Greymouth, the largest town on the West Coast and the starting point for the next leg of your journey the TranzAlpine Scenic Train.
+Drop your rental car at the Greymouth Train Station depot located at the train station building before boarding your train to Christchurch.

 Return your rental vehicle to your designated depot before your next adventure.

 Considered one of the world's great train journeys, the TranzAlpine Scenic Train takes you from Greymouth to Christchurch.
-You'll travel across the South Island from the west to the east coast through Arthur's Pass National Park.
+Travel across the South Island from the west to the east coast through Arthur's Pass National Park.
 From the comfort of your carriage see lush beech forest, deep river valleys and the spectacular peaks of the Southern Alps.
 Descend to the windswept Canterbury Plains before arriving in the city of Christchurch.

 On arrival at the Christchurch train station, you will be met by a private driver and transferred to your accommodation.